 Three key financial tools that the City does not currently utilize Downtown but should explore are tax increment financing, public land disposition, and a development corporation that would acquire property and help provide gap financing.
 All of these tools will require new policies and implementation by the City.
-Although TIF is permitted in Arkansas, it has been sparingly used due to the lower amount of mileage increment available for development.
-Even still, it is a strong tool that can help to fill financial gaps on projects and development.
+Although TIF is permitted in Arkansas, it has been sparingly used due to the lower amount of millage increment available for development.
+Even still, it is a strong tool that can help to fill financial gaps on redevelopment projects by covering site preparation and infrastrcture costs.
 Public land disposition can help reduce barriers of entry by providing available land at a below-market rate, while development corporations are 501c3 nonprofits that promote site selection, workforce development, and implementation of economic tools.